SummitCollie/telegram-dogbot/README.md

   - [x] Aware of reply threads
   - [x] Aware of media presence (photo/video) & captions on media
   - [ ] "Vibe check" summary of users' moods
-- [ ] LLM job queue system
+  - [ ] Feed previous summaries back into LLM prompt for longer "memory"
 - [ ] Some UI to jump to previous summary in telegram (next summary btn would be cool too)
 - [ ] Rake task which auto-deletes old messages
-- [ ] Feed previous summaries back into LLM prompt for longer "memory"
 - [ ] Jannie features
   - [ ] Granular authorization: only admins/mods can execute commands, etc.
   - [ ] Customizable old-message-deletion timeframe